Admissions Guide - Grading and Evaluation

 Dismissal

-A student will be considered for dismissal if their academic performance is not acceptable for continuation in the program (five or more “F” grades).
-Policies and/or procedures specific to programs or student code of conduct may also result in dismissal as stated in program guides/operating procedures or course outlines.
-The Dean/Chair will have the discretion to grant approval for re-entry into the program according to the extenuating circumstances surrounding an individual student’s situation.
+A student will be considered for dismissal if their academic performance is not acceptable for continuation in the program.
+In most cases, five or more failing grades will result in program dismissal.
+Individual program manuals will reflect additional dismissal conditions and re-entry requirements.
+The Dean/Chair has the authority to waive dismissal or grant approval for re-entry into a program according to the extenuating circumstances surrounding an individual student’s situation.
+Students may be dismissed for code of conduct violations as stipulated in the Student Code of Conduct, and are subject to those conditions and re-entry requirements as outlined.

 Appeals